The City (Pidmohylny novel): Features of plotline

-Pidmohylny does not have a goal to make a documentary description of the writer's medium.
-He shows the birth of the author, his successes and failures, his wanderings in different worlds of the novel.
-The last sentence of the novel ends at the instant when the story of Stepan Radchenko begins: "Then, in the silence of the lamp over the table he wrote a story about people."
+Pidmohylnyi does not aim to make a documentary description of the writer's medium.
+He shows the author's birth, his successes and failures, and his wanderings in different worlds of the novel.
+The novel's last sentence ends at the instant when the story of Stepan Radchenko begins: "Then, in the silence of the lamp over the table, he wrote a story about people."